quidphp/site/README.md

 **QuidPHP/Site** testsuite can be run by creating a new [QuidPHP/Assert](https://github.com/quidphp/assert) project.

-## JS
+## JavaScript

 ### Convention
 - *ES5*: All code is compatible with ES5, there is no need for any JavaScript transpiler.
 - *Strict*: All generated files declare *use strict* on the first line.
-- *IE11*: The minimum compatible browser is IE11.
-Older browsers will fail non-gracefully.
 - *Compiling*: The concatenation of the JS files is done on the PHP side.

 ### Overview
 **QuidPHP/Site** contains 14 JavaScript files.
 Here is an overview:
 - [cms](js/cms)
-    - [jsonForm.js](js/cms/jsonForm.js) - Script containing logic for the jsonForm component which is based on the addRemove input
+    - [jsonForm](js/cms/jsonForm.js) - Script containing logic for the jsonForm component which is based on the addRemove input
-    - [site.js](js/cms/site.js) - Script of additional behaviours for the specific form page of the CMS
+    - [site](js/cms/site.js) - Script of additional behaviours for the specific form page of the CMS
 - [component](js/component)
-    - [carouselScroll.js](js/component/carouselScroll.js) - Script for a carousel component which scrolls
+    - [carouselScroll](js/component/carouselScroll.js) - Script for a carousel component which scrolls
-    - [clickRemove.js](js/component/clickRemove.js) - Component that removes itself on click
+    - [clickRemove](js/component/clickRemove.js) - Component that removes itself on click
-    - [googleAnalytics.js](js/component/googleAnalytics.js) - Script containing logic for googleAnalytics
+    - [googleAnalytics](js/component/googleAnalytics.js) - Script containing logic for googleAnalytics
-    - [googleMaps.js](js/component/googleMaps.js) - Script containing logic for a simple googleMaps component
+    - [googleMaps](js/component/googleMaps.js) - Script containing logic for a simple googleMaps component
-    - [hoverSlide.js](js/component/hoverSlide.js) - Component to change height of target with mouseenter/mouseleave
+    - [hoverSlide](js/component/hoverSlide.js) - Component to change height of target with mouseenter/mouseleave
-    - [preload.js](js/component/preload.js) - Component to preload assets, currently only images
+    - [preload](js/component/preload.js) - Component to preload assets, currently only images
-    - [scrollSections.js](js/component/scrollSections.js) - Script containing logic for scrolling multiple sections linked to a hash
+    - [scrollSections](js/component/scrollSections.js) - Script containing logic for scrolling multiple sections linked to a hash
-    - [tabsScroll.js](js/component/tabsScroll.js) - Component that adds scrolling support to tabsSlider
+    - [tabsScroll](js/component/tabsScroll.js) - Component that adds scrolling support to tabsSlider
-    - [tabsSlider.js](js/component/tabsSlider.js) - Component that adds timeout and iframe support to the tabsNav component
+    - [tabsSlider](js/component/tabsSlider.js) - Component that adds timeout and iframe support to the tabsNav component
-    - [toggler.js](js/component/toggler.js) - Component to toggle attributes on many elements using a trigger
+    - [toggler](js/component/toggler.js) - Component to toggle attributes on many elements using a trigger
-    - [windowSmall.js](js/component/windowSmall.js) - Component to open a small window from an anchor link
+    - [windowSmall](js/component/windowSmall.js) - Component to open a small window from an anchor link
-    - [wrapConsecutive.js](js/component/wrapConsecutive.js) - Component to wrap consecutive nodes of the same type in another node
+    - [wrapConsecutive](js/component/wrapConsecutive.js) - Component to wrap consecutive nodes of the same type in another node

 ## CSS